SYNOPSIS

 The spark of life

+final films and his acting and personal legacy.
 She admits that she is a happy person and loves life.
 The Spark of Life Her mother dies.
-She insists on going to Africa to film
+She

 With Humphrey Bogart in